2023 Solar Incentives Guide for Clearlake, CA - Tax Credits & Rebates

 EcoWatch's Clearlake, CA Solar Incentives FAQs

-To find the right solar panel installer for you, check out our guide to Clearlake's best solar panel companies.
+To find the best solar panel installer in your area, check out our guide to Clearlake's top solar panel companies.

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
 Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money you can.
+Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.